adion81/python_lectures/day1_python_fundamentals.md

 We use a `for loop` when we know how many times we want to loop.<br>
 <br>

-We can use for loops to interate through:
+We can use for loops to interate through

 <ul>
  <li>Range</li>